-A sudden increase in restroom visitors, also means a sudden risk.
+A sudden increase in washroom visitors, also means a sudden risk.
 But Tork PeakServe enables you to create the best experience for visitors.
-It is specifically developed to optimize busy restroom flows and improve the visitor experience in high traffic venues.
+It is specifically developed to optimize busy washroom flows and improve the user experience in high traffic venues.
 See how Tork PeakServe has helped solve the challenges that come with serving the 3.4 million passengers that pass through Billund Airport every year.

 It’s spring, and Kirsten Paarup is busy.
 Summer is around the corner and by then Billund Airport, Denmark’s second largest, will be inundated with passengers going to and from the three nearby theme parks: Legoland Billund, Lalandia Aquadome and the Lion Park at Givskud Zoo.
 With twelve years of experience managing the cleaning crews at the airport, Kirsten knows that there’s only one way of coping with the summer crowds: planning.

 Managing peaks in washroom traffic is a familiar challenge to cleaning and facility managers all over the world.
 Kirsten Paarup, Cleaning Manager at Billund Airport, is no exception.
 We catch up with her as she and her crews have just switched into to what she refers to as summer mode.

 “We notice an increase in the number of passengers around the Easter holidays, then it grows steadily and as we enter the last week of June, the curve goes vertical.”

 With a 40,000 sqm main terminal, plus the old terminal and auxiliary buildings, a total of around 125 washrooms and 3.5 million annual passengers to take care of, it’s no wonder that Kirsten has a lot on her mind.